 As I paint, I have become increasingly acquainted with nuances of the Earth and it's terrain.
 I consider the geopolitics of it all.
 Some days and views I choose because of certain major weather events - such as wildfires or hurricanes.
 Generally - I look for interesting shapes and swirls of the clouds.

 The roses can also represent people.
 Like people, these roses are cultivated and while alive enjoy a mostly sheltered existence - kept free of the sorts of diseases that affect plants in an unprotected nature.
 They are somewhat disconnected.
+The roses can also represent women.

 Overall - I am painting what I love - and feeling more connected to the world by doing so.